Data-Driven Insights: How to Measure ROI For Virtual Events

 • By Persona - For targeting a particular buyer or purchaser, categorize the data by your key personas to ensure your analytics match up with your structure.

-• By Engagement - With open virtual events, you may have a large number of registrants who don't actually attend your event.
+• By Engagement - With open virtual events, you may have a large number of registrants who don't actually attend.
 Parsing out data so you’re reviewing only the most engaged attendees may yield different insights.

 • By Demographic - Collecting information such as age, income, education attained, etc., helps paint a more comprehensive picture of event performance by common factors, yielding insights for your marketing team to optimize their campaigns and communications.